MORAY CANOE AND KAYAK CLUB

 3.12.
 Cancellation of Membership

 i.
-The Committee reserves the right to cancel any individual’s or, in the case of family membership, any individual or multiple membership.
+The Committee reserves the right to cancel any individual or multiple membership.
 This decision will be made at a Committee meeting with at least 75% of the full Committee being present.

 ii.
 Any individual(s) whose membership is cancelled will be informed in writing of the cancellation within 10 working days of the decision.
 The individual(s) will be furnished with the reasons for cancellation of membership.